 TAXES

 10.1 Allocation of Taxes.
 Seller shall pay or cause to be paid all Taxes on or with respect to the sale of Power incurred prior to delivery of the Power to the Delivery/Receipt Points.
 Buyer shall pay or cause to be paid all Taxes on or with respect to the Power incurred upon and after delivery of the Power at the Delivery/Receipt Points.
 If a Party is required to remit or pay Taxes which are the other Party's responsibility hereunder, the other Party shall promptly reimburse such Party for such Taxes.
 Both Parties shall use reasonable efforts to administer this Agreement and implement the provisions in accordance with their intent to minimize Taxes.
 In the event any of the sales of Power hereunder are exempt from or not subject to any particular tax(es), the Buyer shall provide Seller with all necessary documentation within thirty (30) days after the execution of this Agreement to evidence such exemption or exclusion.
-In the event Buyer does not provide such documentation, then Buyer shall indemnify, defend and hold Seller harmless from any liability with respect to tax(es) to which Buyer is exempt.
+In the event Buyer does not provide such documentation, then Buyer shall, to the extent permitted by law, indemnify, defend and hold Seller harmless from any liability with respect to tax(es) to which Buyer is exempt.

 ARTICLE 11